b3nj4m/hubot-slack/README.md

 ## Upgrading from earlier versions of Hubot

-Version 3 of the brobbot-slack adapter requires different server support to previous versions.
+Version 4 of the brobbot-slack adapter requires different server support to previous versions.
 If you have an existing "hubot" integration set up you'll need to upgrade:

 - Go to https://my.slack.com/services/new/hubot and create a new hubot integration
-- Run `npm install brobbot-slack --save` to update your code.
+- Run `npm install brobbot-slack@latest --save`
+  to update your code.
 - Test your bot instance locally using:
   `BROBBOT_SLACK_TOKEN=xoxb-1234-5678-91011-00e4dd ./index.sh -a slack`